 Keep in mind that exercise can do wonders for these horses.
 A little bit of exercise in an easy keeper can go a long way to increasing his metabolic rate.
 And never starve your easy keeper, as it only serves to slow metabolism more.
 Extended fasting can lead to a dire ailment known as fatty liver disease.
 Remember, forage can meet an easy keeper’s energy requirements and a concentrated vitamin/mineral supplement can meet his body’s nutrient requirements.

 Natural vitamin E

 The best source of natural vitamin E is fresh green grass.
 Most easy keepers are confined in dry lots or stalls to limit their pasture/calorie intake.
-Often that are fed hay alone.
+Often they are fed hay alone.
 Natural E diminishes quickly in hay and so must be supplemented for horses not consuming significant quantities of green grass.
 Supplementing your easy keeper’s diet with natural vitamin E can ensure he’s still receiving this critical vitamin found normally in fresh green grass.
 Further, if your easy keeper is overweight or obese, then he likely has higher than normal levels of circulating cortisol, a stress-related hormone.
 This hormone can wreak havoc in your overweight horse, compromising the immune system and overall health.
 Natural vitamin E can aid in combating the negative effects of high cortisol levels.